gracelouiseharris/kubedata/README.md

 Each attack scenario was run for 60 seconds.

 Lidar attack workflow:
 --Run the benign cluster for 30 seconds.
---Capture 1 second of lidar data using tcpdump --Replay the captured data in a loop for the next 15 seconds via tcp from the attack container to the listener container.
+--Capture 1 second of lidar data using tcpdump.
+--Replay the captured data in a loop for the next 15 seconds via tcp from the attack container to the listener container.
 --Return to benign traffic for 15 seconds.

 Flood attack workflow:
 --Run the benign cluster for 10 seconds.
 --Spin up the attacks pods.
 --Wait 10 more seconds.
 --20 seconds after packet capture begins: instruct one pod to flood the service for 10 seconds.
 --27 seconds after packet capture begins: instruct another pod to flood the service for 4 seconds.
 --45 seconds after packet capture begins: instruct another pod to flood the service for 1 second.
 --47 seconds after packet capture begins: instruct the final pod to flood the service for 1 second.

 Inject attack workflow: